-About 57 percent of art directors were self-employed in 2012.
-Even though the majority of art directors are self-employed, they must still collaborate with designers or other staff on visual effects or marketing teams.
+Even though most art directors are self-employed, they must still collaborate with designers or other staff on visual effects or marketing teams.
 Art directors usually work in a fast-paced office environment, and they often work under pressure to meet strict deadlines.

 Art directors need at least a bachelor’s degree in an art or design subject and previous work experience.
 Depending on the industry, they may have worked as graphic designers, fine artists, editors, or photographers, or in another art or design occupation before becoming art directors.

-Many art directors start out as graphic, industrial, or set designers in another art-related occupation, such as fine artists or photographers.
-They gain the appropriate education for that occupation, usually by earning a Bachelor of Arts or Bachelor of Fine Arts degree.
+Many art directors start out in another art-related occupation, such as fine artists or photographers.
+Work experience in art or design occupations develops an art director’s ability to visually communicate to a specific audience creatively and effectively.
+Workers gain the appropriate education for that occupation, usually by earning a bachelor of arts or bachelor of fine arts degree.

 Work Experience in a Related Occupation

-Most art directors work 5 years or more in another occupation before being selected for positions as art directors.
-Depending upon the industry, they may work as graphic designers, fine artists, editors, photographers, or in another art or design occupation before becoming art directors.
+Most art directors have 5 or more years of work experience in another occupation before becoming art directors.
+Depending on the industry in which they previously worked, art directors may have had jobs as graphic designers, fine artists, editors, photographers, or in another art or design occupation.